raihanCarder/raihanCarder/README.md

 - 📫 How to reach me **raihancarder@gmail.com**

-- ⚡ Fun fact: **
+- ⚡ Fun facts: **
   - I love to go to the gym.
   - I'm half Indonesian and half Canadian.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">